Clonal hematopoiesis: Population genetics

 The advent of next-generation DNA sequencing has allowed for the targeted identification of somatic mutations involved in clonal hematopoiesis at the population level.
 The studies undertaken as of 2017 are largely consistent in their main findings.
 One common finding has been that observable clonal hematopoiesis is virtually absent from the under-40 population, with a sharp uptick in frequency past 60 years of age.
-Indeed, the evidence from these studies suggests that between 10% and 20% of the population over age 70 have clonal hematopoiesis.
+Indeed, the evidence from these studies suggests that 10–20% of the population over age 70 have clonal hematopoiesis.
 In the U.S. alone, this means that, at the low end, some 2,975,000 seniors over 70 years of age are living with this condition.